films were, primarily, a teaching tool. Films created in anticipation of a wide release among the general public were infused with

 the narrator teaches a civil defense workshop.

-The narrator himself is a veteran of several civil defense productions throughout the 1960's.
-While his identity as of yet remains unknown, he can also be seen hosting In Time of Emergency (1969) and Fallout Shelter: What is It?
+The narrator is portrayed by Chris Bohn, a television actor and veteran of several civil defense productions throughout the 1960's.
+He can also be seen hosting In Time of Emergency (1969) and Fallout Shelter: What is It?
 (1963), portraying a concerned news anchor in Individual and Family Reactions on Warning (1964), wearily examining bomb damage as an engineer in Manual Damage Assessment (1964), and perhaps most interestingly, playing a shelter occupant in Information Programs Within a Public Shelter (1963) who often wanders out of the dark shadows to address the camera and offer management advice.
 Here he acts as a teacher, explaining to his class the dangers of blast, heat, and initial radiation which pose the greatest hazards in the period after a nuclear detonation.
 Given the short length of the film and the focus of its content, the Office of Civil Defense likely intended it to function as a visual aid or a segue into a longer lecture.